Lord of the Dance Michael Flatley has spoken about his battle with cancer and how his perspective on life was changed forever by the deadly disease.

 He said: “The value of friends, the value of loved ones – all of a sudden, material things faded away into the past.

 “My art and the people that I spend time with are the things that I love most now.
 Cancer certainly gave me tremendous focus.”

 Flatley has rarely spoken about his battle with cancer.
 After being diagnosed, he kept his condition private and away from the public eye.
 Thankfully, he responded well to the treatments and in 2006 he announced that he had beaten the disease, saying: “I’m completely fine now, thank God.”

-Flatley also discussed his plans to retire, after decades of performing have taken their toll on his body.
-He had planned to quit after a final show in New York later this year, but revealed that he has been offered big money to end his career in Las Vegas on St Patrick’s Day 2016.
+Flatley also discussed how he retired because decades of performing had taken their toll on his body.
+He had planned to quit after a final show in New York in 2015, but revealed that he has been offered big money to end his career in Las Vegas on St Patrick’s Day 2016.

-“We received a big offer to put our show on in Las Vegas with me finishing on St Patrick’s Day, so I may take a look at that.”
+“We received a big offer to put our show on in Las Vegas with me finishing on St Patrick’s Day, so I had to take a look at that.”

 Check out the Ireland Calling YouTube Channel for more great videos like these.